-- Inclusion of digital content in several digital marketing, generation digital, and ebusiness modules - Innovative 'drone applications' module which is the first drone module in the UK for undergraduate curriculum incorporating business concepts - Modules incorporating 'big data' and analytics concepts at Level 4 and Level 6.
+- Inclusion of digital content in several digital marketing and e-business modules - Modules incorporating 'big data' and analytics concepts at Level 6.

 Learning, teaching and assessment

 As a result of a collaborative effort with colleagues across the Business School and in alignment with key factors relating to the University Learning and Teaching Strategy, the following strategic goals have been identified to shape the Business School's approach to learning and teaching.